PuceBaboon/ESP_Power_Save/README.md

 ### Building

    The data file for the web server is stored in the "data" directory.
-   This data needs to be loaded into SPIFFS (the SPI Fast File System) on the ESP8266.
+   This data needs to be loaded into SPIFFS (the SPI Flash File System) on the ESP8266.
 This is accomplished under PlatformIO using these two commands:-